Resources for Practitioners

-The Representative is responsible, amongst other things, for triaging referrals and inputting them onto the system.
-For agencies that do not have that facility the preferred route is that they contact Wirral Family Safety Unit for a consultation and the referral form will be sent via email for completion and return.
+The Representative is responsible, amongst other things, for triaging referrals and sending them to the MARAC team.
+For agencies that do not have that facility the preferred route is that they contact Wirral Domestic Abuse Hub on firstname.lastname@example.org for a consultation and the referral form will be sent via email for completion and return.

 The MARAC is a fortnightly meeting focused upon increasing the safety of high risk victims and their children.
 It involves the participation of all the key statutory and voluntary agencies who may be involved in supporting a person experiencing domestic abuse.
 Cases assessed as ‘high risk’ will be assigned an Independent Domestic Violence Advocate (IDVA), as may other cases that are assessed as lower risk but there are other relevant factors.

 If further advice and guidance is needed on any case, contact should be made with Wirral Family Safety Unit.

 Domestic Abuse Young Person’s MARAC - Multi-Agency Risk Assessment Conference

 Wirral Council’s Children’s Services (Integrated Front Door) co-ordinates daily multi-agency meetings with partner agencies to review Merseyside Police referrals for domestic incidents (VPRF form).